JaredWogan/CV/index.md

 ## Research \ Interests

 I am starting a Master's at Western University in September 2022, working on numerical methods for calculating transition amplitudes in the EPRL model of quantum gravity.
 I am passionate about theories of gravity and causality within general relativity and quantum mechanics.
 I am also interested in the philosophy of physics especially pertaining to interpretations of quantum mechanics and quantum gravity.
-I am also extremely passionate about high performance computing, machine learning methods, cloud computing.
+I am also extremely passionate about high performance computing, machine learning methods, and cloud computing.

 ## Education